Cottage remodel in Woburn Sands

 Whilst some clients have a design idea visualised in their heads from day one of how they would like to extend or alter their properties; equally, there are other clients who contact us to ask for help in making their homes work better and more efficiently for them.

 This was the situation for our clients who after an initial discussion, took time out to go away and firm up exactly what they were trying to achieve from the design process.
 This allowed them to then come back to us with a clearer idea of what they needed.
 Having made the decision to go ahead; they thereby engaged us to generate some ideas for them on how to make their space work best within their budget.

 While our clients had clarified what their needs were and had developed some ideas of their own, they acknowledged that they had no prior experience in extending or modernising a house.
 They, therefore, needed an architectural design company to challenge their assumptions of what could actually work.

 One clear problem they identified to us from the start was that the layout upstairs needed to be altered.
-They needed to be able to access all the rooms from the hallway instead of the current layout of having to go through one room to another.
-In addition, they also wanted to add a third bedroom with natural daylight and install a new family sized bathroom.
-On the ground floor, they craved a more open plan layout with kitchen and family space that linked the downstairs space with the garden.
+They needed to be able to access all the rooms from the hallway instead of the current layout of having to go from one room to another.
+In addition, they also wanted to add a third bedroom with natural daylight and install a new family-sized bathroom.
+On the ground floor, they craved a more open-plan layout with a kitchen and family space that linked the downstairs space with the garden.